IDCI-Consulting/HelloWorldBundle/templates/contents/courses/wordpress_en.md

 ####  WP: Create your own template
 _4 hours_

- - WordPress's template, how does it work ?
+ - WordPress template, how does it work ?
- - Create your template: how ?
+ - Create your template : how ?
  - Use the codex to customize your template